DAY 1 – VANCOUVER, CANADA

 The jagged mountain ridges – with peaks of white snow above a treeline of soaring pine forests – provide a reward for the ages.
 Recapture the evocative sense of adventure, as you ride one of the world’s most spectacular railroads.
 Your engine will puff steam below the precipitous, colossal scenery, while the vintage carriages curve around the White Pass & Yukon Route, alongside tumbling waterfalls and spanning deeply-etched gorges.

-DAY 6 – SITKA, ALASKA
+DAY 6 – ICY BAY, ALASKA

-DAY 7 – CRUISE HUBBARD GLACIER, ALASKA
+DAY 7 – VALDEZ, ALASKA

 DAY 8 – SEWARD, ANCHORAGE, ALASKA